-Displaced Children: The national nongovernmental organization (NGO) Association of the Friends of Children estimated up to 500 children, mostly from neighboring Guinea, lived on the streets of urban centers including Bissau, Bafata, and Gabu.
-The government provided no services to street children.
-The government worked with Senegal to return 171 children sent to Quranic schools in Senegal back to Guinea-Bissau.
+Displaced Children: The national nongovernmental organization Association of the Friends of Children estimated up to 500 children, mostly from neighboring Guinea, lived on the streets of urban centers including Bissau, Bafata, and Gabu.
+The government provided no services to street children during the year.
+The government worked with Senegal to return 158 children sent to Quranic schools in Senegal back to Guinea-Bissau.
 These children usually ended up begging and being mistreated.